danathughes/neuron/README.md

 - Use capitalized camel case `LikeThis`, not `like_this` or `m_LikeThis`.
 Prefix globals with `g`, `gLikeThis`.
 - In class declarations, declare public, then private, attributes first, then methods (except constructors/destructors - place them last); everything should be in decending alphabetized order.
 - For pointers and references, use `Type* thing` or `Type& thing`, not `Type *thing`.
-- Despite being technically unnecessary, if you call a method from within another method, preface it with `this->` so it's explicit that it's a class method.
+- Despite being technically unnecessary, if you call a method from within another method, preface it with `this->` so it's explicit that it's a method of that class.
 - Return type, name, and args on one line followed by space and open brace:
 ```
 void function (herp flerp) {